SeaJayye/maui-capstone/README.md

     - Have multiple timers running at the same time for different dishes

     - Active timers are displayed and has a scrollable layout

+    - Has synchronous timers so everything will end at the same time
 - **Two-Page App layout**:

     - Main page is for viewing all the active timers